itsmaddiegrace/itsmaddiegrace/README.md

 # Hi there! 👋 I'm Maddie

-I'm Maddie, a 17-year-old economics enthusiast who combines the power of Python programming with economic analysis.
-I'm passionate about leveraging technology to solve real-world economic challenges.
+I'm a 17-year-old with a passion for Economics, Programming, and the great outdoors.
+When I'm not crunching numbers or writing code, you'll find me playing the piano and guitar or breaking a sweat at the gym.

 ## 🚀 About Me

-- 📘 Currently diving into the world of economics and its fascinating intersections with technology
+- 📚 Currently studying Economics with a focus on Data Analysis, simulations, and predictions.
-- 💻 Proficient in Python; using it as a tool to analyze economic trends and data
+- 💻 Proficient in Python, with expertise in libraries like Pandas, NumPy, and Matplotlib.
+- 🌐 Actively working on private projects.
 - 🎸 When I'm not coding, you'll find me immersed in music, playing guitar, ukulele, and piano
-- 🎨 I express my creativity through drawing, painting, and digital art
+- 🎨 I draw :)

 ## 🌐 Connect with Me